tomosh22/react-app/README.md

 ## Usage
 The web app allows you to create a StuBank account, sign in, create accounts and move money.
 For more information, view the FAQ page on the web app.

+To test admin functionality, navigate to /admin and use the following details:
+Username: admin
+Password: Pass1234